50 Years of Housing and Supportive Services with HOC

 County Council Chair Elizabeth Scull

-Elizabeth Scull served as Chair of the County Council and became an active member of the county’s first Housing Authority.
+Elizabeth Scull serves as Chair of the Montgomery County Council and becomes an active member of HAMC and proponent of the mixed-income affordable housing model.

 1968